How to Become a Maternity Nurse

 Licensing and/or Certification

-Advanced practice nurses must by board certified in a nursing specialty.
+Advanced practice nurses (APRNs) must be board certified in a nursing specialty.
 Qualifying exams are administered by the American Nurses Credentialing Center.
+APRNs will need to abide by the practice laws of their state, which vary widely.

 Necessary Skills and Qualities

 Maternity nurses need to be physically and emotionally resilient and possess excellent interpersonal and organizational skills.
-Teaching ability is an asset, as a maternity nurse must educate patients and their families.
-Strong critical-thinking abilities help these professionals care for adults and babies in all stages of health and illness.
+The ability to teach is an asset because maternity nurses must educate patients and their families in a short time frame.
+Most patients stay in the hospital 2 to 4 days and there’s a lot to learn before they head home with a new baby.
+Strong critical-thinking skills, the ability to delegate, and communicate clearly and professionally helps these nurses care for adults and babies in all stages of health and illness.

 Opportunities for Advancement